One Piece Manga Chapter 860 Recap Online English Spoilers: Jinbei’s Crew Prepares To Escape, While Guests Arrive For The Big Wedding – Will Commander Dogtooth Foil Assassination Plot?

 Chapter 860 of manga One Piece focuses on the important guests and VIPs who make a beeline to the venue and scramble to enter the highly exclusive event.
 However, it begins with talks about a full-blown mutiny that took place even before Jinbei busted out Luffy and Nami from the Prisoner’s Library inside Big Mom’s dungeon.

 In the previous chapter, Pekoms was being subtly restricted by Jinbei’s crew onboard the Sharkman’s ship.
 It was quite apparent that Pekoms realized he was being detained.
-When sweet talking didn’t work, the crew bound Pekoms to a chair, and revealed their escape plan.
+When sweet talking didn’t work, the crew bound Pekoms to a chair and revealed their escape plan.
 Incidentally, Jinbei became aware of the Vinsmoke as well as Big Mom’s assassination plot from Pekoms.
 He extrapolated that Luffy would surely attempt something crazy to save his “nakama,” Sanji.

 #OnePiece Fanart by https://t.co/SvEopTDsJe ❤️ pic.twitter.com/wwN2ncIW7n